The Defence of Self-Defence

 Conclusion

 Self-defence is an available defence for any offence that involves the use of force or the threat of force against a person or their property.
 It must be necessary and proportional given the circumstances, unless in the setting of family violence.
 As is always the case, the above information can not be taken as legal advice.
-If you have been charged in relation to assault related offending and you feel self-defence might be relevant to your case, then you should call our office for advice.
+If you have been charged in relation to assault related offending and you feel self-defence might be relevant to your case, contact our criminal lawyers in the Melbourne CBD or make contact at one of our other criminal law offices.